One of a kind 1/35 scale display model of a United States Navy destroyer warship, Arleigh Burke class DDG. Month 7 of build. nick hoke

 January 2026

+Month Seven.
+It's foil time.
 I'm now starting to glue metal onto metal.
-Prep includes light sanding and cleaning with rubbing alcohol on the exterior of the inner plating and of course the matching inner side of the new and final cladding.
+Prep includes careful light sanding and cleaning with rubbing alcohol on the exterior of the inner plating and of course the matching inner side of the new and final cladding.
 For this application, I'm using a high viscosity two-part epoxy, applied paper thin to both the hull sections and the foil.
-After a couple days I carefully peel off the tape and tuck in edges and corners with some extra superglue.
+I carefully apply the new metal skin, and spend a long time pressing it and burnishing.
+After a couple days I carefully peel off the tape and tuck in any loose metal edges and corners with some extra superglue.

 Holy shit I think this might just work.
-I'm still just making this all up as I go along, powering through all kinds of interesting complications and challenges.
+I'm still just making this all up as I go along, powering through all kinds of interesting complications and challenges because this is uncharted waters I'm floundering around in.
+But nothing good ever happens inside one's comfort zone, right?

-There will be a couple of sexy scale 1/35 RHIB's here, after this section gets like another 20 hours of fine detail work.
+There will be a couple of sexy scale 1/35 RHIB's here.
+This one section here will need probably 20 hours of fine detail work before the boats and davits get installed.